richardli/SUMMER/README.md

 + ``fitspace`` is now ``fitGeneric``
 + ``projINLA`` is now ``getSmooth``

-For now, the old function names can still be called and they are internally linked to the new functions.
-But we encourage users to switch to the new functions, as they will be more actively maintained.
-In the next major release, the old functions will be removed.

 #### New functions
 The following new functions are added:

 + ``getDiag``: produce diagnostic plots for the fitted model.
 + ``getAdjusted``: produce adjusted estimates for a fitted model
++ ``getAmat``: automatic extract spatial adjacency matrix from the polygon file.
++ ``hatchPlot``: plot variables on a map with hatching indicating the width of the credible interval.

 #### New methods
-``fitINLA`` function now implements new smoothing methods based on binomial models at cluster level.
+``fitINLA2``: implements new smoothing methods based on binomial models at cluster level.